mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/044.png

+Ensure that the box in the :guilabel:`Avoid Int.` column is checked (set to true).

 Click :guilabel:`OK` to save your changes and leave the dialog, then enter edit mode with the :guilabel:`rural` layer selected.
 Check under :menuselection:`View --> Toolbars` to make sure that your :guilabel:`Advanced